2022–23 UEFA Champions League qualifying

-The 2022–23 UEFA Champions League qualifying phase and play-off round began on 21 June and ended on 24 August 2022.
+2022–23 UEFA Champions League qualifying was the preliminary phase of the 2022–23 UEFA Champions League, prior to the competition proper.
+Qualification consisted of the qualifying phase (preliminary and first to third rounds) and the play-off round.
+It began on 21 June and ended on 24 August 2022.

-A total of 52 teams competed in the qualifying system of the 2022–23 UEFA Champions League, which included the qualifying phase and the play-off round, with 42 teams in Champions Path and 10 teams in League Path.
+A total of 52 teams competed in the qualifying system of the 2022–23 UEFA Champions League, with 42 teams in Champions Path and 10 teams in League Path.
 The six winners in the play-off round (four from Champions Path, two from League Path) advanced to the group stage, to join the 26 teams that enter in the group stage.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Teams

 Champions Path

 The Champions Path included all league champions which did not qualify directly for the group stage, and consisted of the following rounds: